e271828e/Flight.jl/docs/notes/design/framework_spec.md

 [payload](#g-payload) are the same either way.
 The GUI is included, its claim being an ordinary one.
 A **harness** write to a claimed face is rejected the same way, with `ClaimedFaceEntry` naming the incumbent device.
-And a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` ([Appendix C][sC]), at the same spot.
+And a value that cannot convert to its root input's declared type is discarded with `EntryTypeMismatch` ([Appendix C][sC]), at the same spot.

 Nothing remains at the drain.
 With surfaces frozen for the run, there is no